Airbnb 90-Day Rule London: Borough-by-Borough Enforcement Guide

 Can You Apply to Exceed 90 Days?

-Technically, yes — you can apply for planning permission for a change of use from residential (C3) to short-term let (soon to be C5).
+Technically, yes — you can apply for planning permission for a change of use from residential (C3) to dedicated short-term let use (typically argued as sui generis under the current Use Classes Order 1987; an English C5 short-term let class has been consulted on but not yet laid as a statutory instrument).
 In practice:

 What Changes in 2026